anegg0/gr0wing-hugo/content/posts/2013-07-08-emotional-minimalism.md

 I&#8217;m wondering what would be my first thought If I woke up in a dungeon, with my feet and hands tied to a sweating wall, contemplating a hip of corpses soaking in their decomposition fluids.

-&#8220;I&#8217;m screwed&#8221;, would be my main focus, I guess.
+"I&#8217;m screwed", would be my main focus, I guess.

 Yet, there&#8217;s been reports of vietnam vets captured in the very same conditions, and at least one of them became famous for not giving in to ultimate depression.
-Locked in a 10 sq/ft cell for seven years his main focus was : _&#8220;How can I use this situation?&#8221;_
+Locked in a 10 sq/ft cell for seven years his main focus was : _"How can I use this situation?"_

 The guy&#8217;s said to have not only survived, but grown through this approach by recalling every single days of his life, analyzing how he screwed up and how he could improve next time.